-It’s vital that you let your insurer know about an incident as soon as possible.
+It’s vital that you let your insurer know about an incident as soon as possible, even if it’s not your fault.
 Failure to do this could result in a rejected claim later on.

-- More Than’s landlord insurance is 5-star Defaqto-rated
+- More Than’s van insurance is 5-star Defaqto-rated

 - Policies can be enhanced with extra protection